Another Year Older

 “Right,” said Logan.
 “We need to come up with a game plan.
 No one from the East Coast is going to give us the one-up, if that can be helped.”

-“They’re going to regret the day they organized that match,” said Dicky in anger.
+“They’re going to regret the day they organized that match,” Deirdre snarled.
 “No one messes with us and lives!”

-Andrea said, “And we’re going to teach Mr. Bin Laden that lesson soon.”
+“And I hope to teach Mr. bin Laden that lesson soon,” said Logan.